Introduction to Kenya Culture

 The focus on the tribe is holding the country back in some ways.
 For example, tribalism has led to favoritism and corruption in politics.
 Members of one tribe ‘help’ each other with benefits and voters all too often support a politician because of his ethnicity, rather than his ideas and capabilities.

 Family, however, is even more important than tribe in Kenya culture.
 It’s common for a family to live together with uncles, nieces etc. Family bonds are strong.
 Although it’s common for a father and mother to leave their children with family and work in another city, this is usually inspired by the wish to support their family better.
-Daycare doesn’t exist in Kenya although rich families may hire nannies.
+Daycare is not very widespread in Kenya although rich families may hire nannies.
 Traditional cultural views to a large extent are what hold the country together.
 Traditional gender roles create a well-defined social structure with stiff morals at its core.

 Women are often the backbone of village life, as they do the bulk of the work.
 While women are visible in society, and can get into higher paying jobs, their role in society remains limited and often rigid.
 Read more about the